LAST MODIFIED: July 7, 2023

 - Affiliates, including parent or subsidiary organizations.

-The CCPA provides consumers who are California residents with specific rights regarding their personal information.
+The CCPA provides Consumers who are California residents with specific rights regarding their Personal Information and Sensitive Personal Information.
 This section describes your CCPA rights and explains how to exercise those rights.

 Right to Know and Data Portability

-You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months (the “right to know”).
-Once we receive and confirm your verifiable request see Exercising Your Rights to Know or Delete, we will disclose to you:
+You have the right to request that we disclose certain information to you about our collection and use of your Personal Information and Sensitive Personal Information over the past twelve (12) months (the “right to know”), unless responding to the request is impossible or involves disproportionate effort.
+Once we receive and confirm your verifiable request, we will disclose to you:

-You have the right to request that we delete any of your personal information that we collected from you and retained, subject to certain exceptions (the “right to delete”).
-Once we receive and confirm your verifiable request see Exercising Your Rights to Know or Delete, we will review your request to determine if an exception allowing us to retain the information applies.
+You have the right to request that we delete any of your Personal Information and Sensitive Personal Information that we collected from you and retained, subject to certain exceptions (the “right to delete”).
+Once we receive and confirm your verifiable request, we will delete or de-identify (and direct our service providers to delete or de-identify) your Personal Information and Sensitive Personal Information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service providers to: